CodeForBaltimore/civicideahub/README.md

 # Anti-goals:
 * Endless discussion without progress
-* A collections of complaints wihtout proposed solutions
+* A collection of complaints without proposed solutions

 # MVP Goals
 * Collect ideas from the Baltimore community that may directly and positively impact local communities and government displaying the ideas already submitted